jee123/kafka-xenon/README.md

 Deployment
 ----------------------------
 * Below is a simple deployment example.
-For more details please contact [Levyx, Inc.](info@levyx.com)
+For more details please contact info@levyx.com .
-* Start xenon using docker(as root) as shown below :
+* Start xenon using docker(as root) shown below :
   ```bash
   Access dockerhub using UID and password.
   docker login